florimondmanca/asgi-caches/README.md

 - Sets up an application (in this case, a raw-ASGI 'Hello, world!' app).
 - Applies caching on the entire application.

-For a deep dive into all features provided by `asgi-caches`, head to the [documentation](https://florimondmanca.github.io/asgi-caches/)!
+To learn more, head to the [documentation](https://asgi-caches.florimond.dev).

 ## Credits